mit-acl/panther/Readme.md

 roslaunch panther simulation.launch quad:=SQ01s
 ```

-Now you can click `Start` on the GUI, and then press `G` (or click the option `2D Nav Goal` on the top bar of RVIZ) and click any goal for the drone.
+Now you can press `G` (or click the option `2D Nav Goal` on the top bar of RVIZ) and click any goal for the drone.

 You can also change the following arguments when executing `roslaunch`